Satiankit96/Data-Science/Data Science Certification/3. Prepare Data for Exploration/Week_1/Week_1_2_Collecting_Data.md

 Cookies - These track our real life preferances based on how we use the web.

-What data to copllect
+Data Collection Considerations
-- Mostly the data is just given to us.
+- How is the data collected - Mostly the data is just given to us.
+- Choose data sources
+  1. First Party Data - By the organisation themselves
+  2. Second Party Data - Bought from people who have domain understanding
+  3. Third Party Data - Sold by people who did not collect the data by themselves

+- Decide What Data to use - Sample Data -
+- How much Data to collect - Each Project has its own needs
+- Select the time frame -
+- Select the right type of data.

+Quiz - 100